 Carl Van Vechten: A New York State of Mind Comes to Richmond

-"Of the first issue Mrs. Balch says, 'It was the funniest thing you ever saw' and Ellen Glasgow, who was one of her early contributors, remarked: ''With sufficient youth and innocence you may be able to put it over.'"
+Clark would later detail the founding of the Reviewer and relay anecdotes from its time in her book Innocence Abroad.
+In this retrospective piece shown here, Emily Clark Balch, who had subsequently married and been widowed, reflected saying: "Of the first issue Mrs. Balch says, 'It was the funniest thing you ever saw' and Ellen Glasgow, who was one of her early contributors, remarked: ''With sufficient youth and innocence you may be able to put it over.'"

-Ellen Glasgow, the first of these connections, was a Southern author who called Richmond, which she referred to in her novels as Queensborough, home.
+Ellen Glasgow, the first of these connections, was a southern author who called Richmond, which she referred to in her novels as Queensborough, home.
 Glasgow showed Van Vechten around Richmond on his first visit including a trip to hear the "Sabbath Glee Club" which he would write about for The Reviewer.
 Glasgow was Richmond literary society's "queen bee" and hosted formal dinners often attended by the staff and writers for The Reviewer (Kellner 164).
 In his description of the city of Richmond for the Yale University Library Gazette, he jokingly described the city as "disappointing" but praised Glasgow's home as "the best, of [Richmond's] pre-War, pre-fire glamour" (Van Vechten 6).
 Later, when Gertrude Stein visited Richmond, Van Vechten requested that Glasgow host a party at her home to show off the Richmond literary culture.

 Shown here is a review of Glasgow's newest book by Carl Van Vechten for the New York Herald-Tribune.